fahol/todoist-mcp-server-cf/README.md

 Claude Desktop doesn't support remote MCPs yet, but you can use [remote-mcp](https://github.com/geelen/mcp-remote) to point to it via a proxy.

 ## Removing OAuth Access
-Even though I could promise you that I don't do anything malicious on the server with your Todoist data, you could revoke access to it anytime from Todoist -> Settings -> Integrations
+Even though I could promise you that I don't do anything malicious on the server with your Todoist OAuth data, you could revoke access to it anytime from Todoist -> Settings -> Integrations

 <img width="646" alt="image" src="https://github.com/user-attachments/assets/fa3f9d99-0760-465a-a456-beac729a13ba" />